woIowizard/mh/docs/autohunt.md

 **fiery.** Go through the warpath.
 If an integer option is set, autohunt goes for the commander when the streak is above that number; otherwise it never goes for the commander.
 If the option g is set, autohunt goes for gargantua at streak 6, otherwise it goes at streak 8.
 Autohunt automatically crafts mage and calvary charms; the option c disables that.

 **fort.** Go through fort rox.
 Autohunt uses law traps in the day, shadow traps in the first two stages of night, and arcane traps otherwise.
-It uses moon cheese if the option m is set it's available, otherwise it uses crescent cheese if its available, otherwise it uses gouda.
+It uses moon cheese if the option m is set and moon cheese is available, otherwise it uses crescent cheese if that's available, otherwise it uses gouda.
 By default autohunt never uses the tower, with the option t it uses the tower when the hp isn't max.

 **garden.** Autohunt goes through the stages of the living garden in this order: garden, dunes/crypts, city, garden.
 If the option c is set, it doesn't go beyond the city; if d is set it doesn't go beyond the dunes.

-**fungal.** Autohunt crafts and uses cheese in this order of decreasing priority: diamond, gemstone, mineral, glowing gruyere, gouda.
+**fungal.** Autohunt crafts and uses cheese in fungal cavern, in this order of decreasing priority: diamond, gemstone, mineral, glowing gruyere, gouda.
 If the option g is set, glowing gruyere isn't used.
 If b is set, autohunt aims to collect materials for the crystal crucible.

-**grift.** Autohunt crafts and uses cheese in this order of decreasing priority: resonator, riftiago, brie string.
+**grift.** Autohunt crafts and uses cheese in gnawnia rift, in this order of decreasing priority: resonator, riftiago, brie string.
 If the option r is set it doesn't use resonator.
 If b is set, the rift trap materials are saved when crafting cheese.

-**brift.** Autohunt farms 100 canisters, then aims to maintain mist in the red zone as long as possible.
+**brift.** In burroughs rift, autohunt farms 100 canisters, then aims to maintain mist in the red zone as long as possible.
 If the option g is set it stays in the green zone.
 If b is set it uses brie string in the red zone to go for monstrous abomination, if t is set it uses terre ricotta to go for behemoth.

-**frift.** Farm enerchi then go into the pagoda.
+**frift.** In furoma rift, autohunt farms enerchi then go into the pagoda.
 If the option c is set, enerchi charm is used to farm.
 If an integer is set that number of onyx stone is kept; everything else is used to craft onyx cheese.
 Autohunt goes for supreme sensei at battery 10, grandmaster at battery 9, masters at battery 7, and students otherwise.

 **bwrift.** Go through rooms in the bristle woods rift in this order of decreasing preference: treasury, lucky chamber, guard chamber, silence chamber, pursuer chamber, icy chamber, acolyte (with enough sand), ingress, icebreak, timewarp with enough runic string, potion, runic, gearworks.
 Autohunt aims for 110 sand with no curses and boosts, 20 less sand per boost, and 50 sand with both boosts and enough QQ.
 QQ is usually used only in the boost rooms, but if the option q is set it's also used in normal rooms.